craftingcity/The-Known-World/Dear Bardaux.md

-I request of you two checks - a Constitution Save with the intention of learning what, if anything, you divulged, and a Perception check with the intention of what, if anything, you learned about this place and these people - both of which will be at disadvantage.
+I request of you two checks - a Constitution Save with the intention of learning what, if anything, you divulged, and a Perception check with the intention of what, if anything, you learned about this place and these people - both of which will be at disadvantage;

 You have four points of Exhaustion (see Appendix A: Conditions in your Players Handbook).